 Saturday Football Cheat Sheet: Podcast tips, match previews, superboost and free bets

-Get our football experts' best bets for the first Saturday of 2025 with tips for Premier League, EFL, Bet Builders, accas and more...
+Get our football experts' best bets for Saturday's FA Cup third round plus tips for the EFL and top European leagues...

 -